Here I just paid $3.50 for this brand new bottle of hand antibacterial spray from Walmart and I was almost out of it…and headed to Germkingdom.

 Then fill the rest of the bottle with distilled or reverse osmosis water leaving room for the sprayer.
 Distilled water will prevent the solution from getting slimy.

-Shake the bottle to combine the ingredients.
+Shake the hand sanitizing spray bottle to combine the ingredients.

 Tip #1: Stink Be Gone.
 I keep these hand antibacterial spray bottles everywhere!
 In every purse, bag, and car.
 Especially in my Disney bag.
 After a long hot day at Disney, we all stink.
 And there is no way I am climbing in a hot van with 5 other hot and stinky people.
 I pull this hand antibacterial spray bottle out and everyone gets some squirts.
 We all smell so much better!
 I tell you, it’s night and day!
 It’s one of those easy mom wins!

 Tip #2: Shopping Cart Sanitizer.
 Need I say more?
 As soon as I head into the store I’ve got my little hand antibacterial spray bottle ready to squirt that shopping cart down.
 Those wipes that they keep by the door are always out, and usually, you have to touch the cart to go find the wipes.
 Crazy, right?
+But I’m always covered with my DIY hand sanitizer spray.

 Tip #4: Germ Laden Handles.
 Waiting in a line for a ride, the bathroom or something else?
 I am known to secretly spray my hand antibacterial spray anywhere I can.
 And voila, germs be gone!